 The Connective Learning course is preceded with an initial reading and spelling screening, using well-known standardised reading and spelling tests that are often used in schools.
 Coloured overlays are also tried, to see whether or not they help the student to see text more clearly.
 This screening is mainly for the purposes of the Connective Learning programme and helps in tailoring the programme to each student’s needs, including determining an appropriate starting point in the programme.

-If you have any further questions and/or would like to visit the centre to see a demonstration of the programme, please use the contact details for the Centre on the Kelsall Connective Learning Dyslexia Centre website
+If you have any further questions and/or would like to visit the Centre to see a demonstration of the programme, please use the contact details for the Centre on the Kelsall Connective Learning Dyslexia Centre website